ember-learn/guides-source/guides/release/tutorial/routes-and-templates.md

 in the drop down input labeled "Module" on the test UI.

-You can also toggle "Hide passed tests" to show your passing test case along with the tests that are still failing (because we haven't yet built them/).
+You can also toggle "Hide passed tests" to show your passing test case along with the tests that are still failing (because we haven't built them yet).

 ![6_fail](/images/routes-and-templates/routes-and-templates.gif)